rust-lang/rust/docs/user/features.md

 When completing a function call, `()` are automatically inserted.
 If a function takes arguments, the cursor is positioned inside the parenthesis.

-There are postifx completions, which can be triggerd by typing something like `foo().if`.
-The word after `.` determines postifx completion.
+There are postfix completions, which can be triggered by typing something like `foo().if`.
+The word after `.` determines postfix completion.
 Possible variants are:

 - `expr.if` -> `if expr {}`
 - `expr.match` -> `match expr {}`